fizzyade/X1Kit/README.md

 # X1Kit

-X1Kit is a Swift framework that allows applications to make use of the Citrix X1 mouse.
+X1Kit is a Swift framework that allows applications to make direct use of the Citrix X1 mouse.

+## Purpose

+The X1  provides a Bluetooth Low Energy (BLE) protocol to report position and buttn states, it is capable of operating as a standard BLE mouse or additionally a mode which allows iOS applications to directly access the mouse without any operating system support, this library allows applications to take advantage of this feature.

 ## Requirements

-A Citrix X1 mouse, this is a mouse which provides a Bluetooth Low Energy protocol to report position and button states, it is capable of operating as a standard BLE mouse or in a an additional mode which allows iOS applications to directly access the mouse without any operating system support,

-You should ensure that the mouse is correctly paired with the iOS device,
+* A Citrix X1 mouse, the mouse should be paired with iOS.

 ## Usage